edgedb/edgedb/docs/stdlib/array.rst

     :index: fill

-    Make a new array of specified size and filled with specified value.
+    Returns a new array of a specified size *n* filled with the specified value *val*:

-    Create anarray of size *n* where every element has the value *val*.

     .. code-block:: edgeql-repl